Mivr/RobotStartModule/README.md

 To make a set of products that allow beginning and professional users to utilize the start protocol.

 #### Strategy
-Lean approach - develop the most needed part -> sell to customers -> get feedback -> start over With this strategy we expect to provide just the product that is needed on the market.
+Lean approach - develop the most needed part -> sell to customers -> get feedback -> start over.
+With this strategy we expect to provide just the product that is needed on the market.

 ### Short term goals